Shuttleworth Snap (Speed Demon)

 The motorcycle is a 1926 Triumph model P that was sourced in 2005 as a non-runner, but thanks to help from Ian Jennings of Bradford the engine was rebuilt and is now also serviced by him.
 This is a wonderful tribute that has taken Graeme all over the country and also over to France and Spain, a great act well worth seeing and available to book for shows and private functions.

-We are certainly glad that it “turned out nice again” for Graeme (and Steve Parrish) at the recent Stafford Bike Show this April (2016), Graeme Hardy is most welcome as a “Friend of Johns Motorcycle News”
+We are certainly glad that it “turned out nice again” for Graeme (and Steve Parrish) at another Stafford Bike Show this time in April 2016, Graeme Hardy is most welcome as a “Friend of Johns Motorcycle News”